Trexall

 Methotrexate passes into breast milk and may harm a nursing infant.
 Breastfeeding is not recommended while using this medication and for at least 1 week after the last dose.
 Consult your doctor before breastfeeding.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
-US residents can call their local poison control center at 1-800-222-1222.
-Canada residents can call a provincial poison control center.
+US residents can call 1-800-222-1222.
+Canada residents can call 1-844-764-7669.
 Symptoms of overdose may include severe nausea and vomiting, and bloody stools.